bgh-github/arch-uefi-cloudimg/README.md

 [![Refresh image](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)

-The above GitHub Actions workflow automatically refreshes the image around UTC+0 each day.
+The above GitHub Actions workflow automatically refreshes the image around midnight UTC+0 each day.
 Downloads will remain openly available so long as CDN bandwidth costs don't get out of hand.

 > :warning: It mostly goes without saying, but a quick disclaimer: files are provided as-is for non-mission-critical use.
 They should not be relied upon, and at times may be broken

 ## Local Build

-On an Arch-based machine, it should also be possible to generate the image locally by executing `./build-img.sh <output_path>`, e.g. `./build-img.sh /tmp/arch-uefi-cloudimg`.
+It should also be possible to generate the image locally by executing `./build-img.sh <output_path>` on an Arch-based machine.
+For example, `./build-img.sh /tmp/arch-uefi-cloudimg`.

-The machine running the build must have internet connectivity and the following packages installed at a minimum - `gptfdisk`, `base-devel`/`sudo`, `dosfstools`, `arch-install-scripts`, `qemu`.
+The machine running the build must have internet connectivity and the following packages installed at a minimum - `gptfdisk`, `base-devel`/`sudo`, `dosfstools`, `arch-install-scripts`, `qemu-img`.

 ## What's Included